Welcome to Duplicate Bridge!

 Since duplicate bridge involves comparison among many tables and is played more as a competitive sport than as a social game, it is imperative to ensure the greatest possible degree of fairness.
 Consequently, you may encounter some new situations at your first duplicate game, particularly if you are playing in an open game.

 Home bridge players mostly know and play the basic conventions: Blackwood, Stayman, Gerber; takeout doubles.
 However, many modern players in duplicate bridge have added some other conventions to their game.
 Remember; a convention is an artificial bid used to describe your hand or to ask or answer a specific question.
-For example, a 4NT bid often has nothing to do with playing notrump; it asks partner how many aces he has (the Black-wood convention).
+For example, a 4NT bid often has nothing to do with playing notrump; it asks partner how many aces or Key Cards she has (Blackwood or "1430").

 Since her opponents may be unaware that certain bids are artificial, the partner of the player employing a convention may be asked or required to say "ALERT!"
 The player next to bid may now inquire what the ALERT signifies if he wishes.
 (You are entitled to know what your opponents' bids mean and the "Alert" gives you the opportunity to ask.)
 This is only fair.